NickAtGit/pr0gramm-iOS/Pr0gramm/Pods/ScrollingContentViewController/README.md

 During a device orientation transition, a [`keyboardWillHide`](https://developer.apple.com/documentation/uikit/uikeyboardwillhidenotification) notification is posted before the animation starts, followed by [`keyboardWillShow`](https://developer.apple.com/documentation/uikit/uiresponder/1621576-keyboardwillshownotification) after it ends, even though the keyboard remains visible during the transition.
 Because the duration of the animation exceeds the filtering time window, it is therefore necessary to temporarily suspend filtering during the transition.
 Otherwise, the content view would resize unnecessarily.

-Finally, ScrollingContentViewController correctly handles the case where changes to the size or layout of the scroll view's content may occur in response to keyboard presentation or device orientation changes (in particular when [`shouldResizeContentViewForKeyboard`](#shouldResizeContentViewForKeyboard) is `true`), invaliding the coordinate space of the rectangle passed to  [`scrollRectToVisible`](https://developer.apple.com/documentation/uikit/uiscrollview/1619439-scrollrecttovisible) (most importantly, in the case when that method is called automatically by iOS after keyboard changes) which would otherwise result in the scroll view scrolling by an inappropriate amount or leaving the scroll view with a content offset that is outside of the legal scrolling range.
+Finally, ScrollingContentViewController correctly handles the case where changes to the size or layout of the scroll view's content may occur in response to keyboard presentation or device orientation changes (in particular when [`shouldResizeContentViewForKeyboard`](#shouldResizeContentViewForKeyboard) is `true`), invalidating the coordinate space of the rectangle passed to  [`scrollRectToVisible`](https://developer.apple.com/documentation/uikit/uiscrollview/1619439-scrollrecttovisible) (most importantly, in the case when that method is called automatically by iOS after keyboard changes) which would otherwise result in the scroll view scrolling by an inappropriate amount or leaving the scroll view with a content offset that is outside of the legal scrolling range.

 Refer to Apple's [Managing the Keyboard](https://developer.apple.com/library/archive/documentation/StringsTextFonts/Conceptual/TextAndWebiPhoneOS/KeyboardManagement/KeyboardManagement.html#//apple_ref/doc/uid/TP40009542-CH5-SW3) documentation for more information about responding to changes in keyboard visibility.